Lisa Germano

 Full bio.

-(Translation of my original Italian text by Nicole Zimmerman)
+(Translation from my original Italian text by Nicole Zimmerman)

 (This translation needs verification.
 If you are fluent in Italian and can volunteer to doublecheck it vs the original Italian text, please contact me)

 The albums by Lisa Germano are comparable to the bloodcurdling finale of a thriller.
-Her songs were rituals of victimization, or an exorcism of victimization.
+Her songs were rituals of victimization, or a self-exorcizing from victimization.
 Her epic diary of insecurity and paranoia was like a report on someone in a desperate mental state searching for redemption that was only found in reclusion.
-Her style was long, exhausting, and mournful, terminating in psychological death.
-She was among the few musicians to have reached their peaks artistically during the 90's.
+Her art was a long and exhausting funeral, terminating in psychological death.
+Few other musicians of the 1990s reached comparable artistic peaks.

 Lisa Germano, born in 1958 in Mishawka, Indiana, was the daughter of classical musicians, and started learning violin at age 7.
 After Mellencamp commissioned two pieces for his film "Falling From Grace", Germano gradually discovered her artistic potential.

-Germano first recorded in 1991, at age 33, her first album being On The Way Down From Moon Palace (Major Bill).
-The instrumental tracks, above all the title-track and Screaming Angels, in which she alone played all the instruments (violin, guitar, mandolin, piano, and accordion), situated her style between new age, classical, and country-western music: little concerts of precious tunes and faded contrasts that followed convoluted paths and got lost in surreal visions.
-At the end of these excursions by the collective soul remained the sensation of the saddest melodies from Baroque music, and Dark Irie really was, musically speaking, somewhere between Pachelbel's Cannon and Albinoni's Adagio.
-Her songs leveraged her fragile and velvety voice, that did not have the nasally twang typical of country performers nor the roar typical of gospel singers.
+Germano's first recorded in 1991, at the age of 33, her first album being On The Way Down From Moon Palace (Major Bill).
+The instrumental tracks, above all the title-track and Screaming Angels, in which she alone played all the instruments (violin, guitar, mandolin, piano, and accordion), situated her style between new age, classical, and country-western music: small concerts of precious tunes and faded contrasts that followed convoluted paths and got lost in surreal visions.
+At the end of these excursions into the collective soul there remained the sensation of the saddest melodies of Baroque music, and Dark Irie really stands, musically speaking, somewhere between Pachelbel's Canon and Albinoni's Adagio.
+Her songs leveraged her fragile and velvety voice, that had neither the nasally twang typical of country performers nor the roar typical of gospel singers.
 To accentuate the sense of vulnerability, her arrangements were almost always lacking and muted.
-Those of Moon Palace were thoughts more than songs.
+The contents of Moon Palace are thoughts more than songs.
 Germano found her vocation in very timid elegies such as Hanging With A Dead Man and Cry Baby, freed by a refrain that, although whispered, grew up unexpectedly from almost silent harmonies and communicated an emotional shock on which the song built every sort of soliloquy.
-Like withered flowers were the nocturnal blues-jazz of Blue Monday and the local-band style rhythm of Bye Bye Little Doogie.
+Withered flowers were the nocturnal blues-jazz of Blue Monday and the local-band style rhythm of Bye Bye Little Doogie.
 The ghostly way in which she recounted the daily tragedies of women (using only the mandolin and a distanced drum beat in Riding My Bike) was at the same time moving and chilling.
 Guessing Game and Dig My Own Grave were unfaithful to the blues of Mellencamp but, were duly filtered by a personality that was not rebellious, but rather lyrically feminine, and then were transferred into a more country context, more "typically Caucasian", more domestic, and above all more melodious.
 The disc was crowned by a track that was practically impossible: a cross between church music and a long, deep breath that was The Other One.
 Her versatility was like that of the great classical composers but the text was of the dialects and allegories of the great African-American bluesmen.
 The mournful mood, from a sinner that no longer needs redemption, from the victim of a curse that no one can exorcise was, in addition, a fruit of European existentialism more than blues literature.
 The complex album Moon Palace went down in history as one of the most original and creative discs by a songwriter, ever.

 The album Happiness (Capitol, 1993), attracted attention to Germano, and was a psychoanalytic self-examination that became aware of her weak personality in which her paranoia was mitigated only by the certainty of an alternative.
 The presence of a truly complex accompaniment and the most serious production (above all in the remixed version the year after) took away something personal from the sound.
 She used her shell for inspiration to write a universal hymn, Everyone's Victim, that immersed in an uproar of grunge sounds and synth-pop which was rather unusual for her; as well as her anti-thesis, the title-track, which got lost in the din of violin, guitar, and mandolin.
 The musicality never failed: Energy was perhaps the most insidious refrain - strong, with a heavy pulse, and certainly the most rock-like track; You Make Me Want To Wear Dresses was built on the worldly warble of Joni Mitchell and boogie like Lou Reed, camouflaged in a Celtic reel.
 The other Germano, the woman who spoke to herself, who communicated with her past and future through parables of failure, was found in Bad Attitude and Puppet; she composed imperceptible songs that often amount to only the equivalent of a stream of conscience in which the infinite refrains of childhood songs reoccur.
 On the several tragic ceremonial-style songs, where Germano took a breath before she plunged herself into self-lashing, there were ghost-like sounds of Nico.
 The slow gyration of Around The World, encircled in layers and layers of poignant harmony, and the solemn song Sycophant, imprinted with alien hisses by the keyboards and violins, were 2 of the many stops on her "road to Calvary": the road of an innocent soul that has prepared to reckon with interior ghosts.
 She had entered into a labyrinth even deeper than when she withdrew into solitude to sing her requiem, The Darkest Night Of All, and it is truly difficult to imagine a night more dark than that.
 The rearranging of the instrumental tracks expressed perhaps the renunciation of the search for signs.
 Happiness was the product of a sense of confusion, which was reflected in the music.
 It was the self-withdraw of a woman haunted by fear, but that wished to go on just the same; indeed that was almost a reason to live itself.
 Hers was another psychoanalytic case among those exposed since the time of Joni Mitchell, and Germano conquered, definitively, an honorable place among the more creative musicians of the time.
 The album was revised and reissued under the same title, Happiness (4AD, 1994).